Tips on Improving Sleep: 13 Ways to Sleep Better at Night

 Effects of Caffeine on Sleep

 That is, until we don't want to keep it going, which tends to be later in the day or evening.
-We can't turn its stimulating effects off, so we've got to lean on our ability to restrain the intake after specific times.
+We can't turn off its stimulating effects, so we've got to lean on our ability to restrain intake at specific times.

-Most sources recommend that the amount of caffeine intake should be sometime between 2-4 pm and not exceed 400mg of caffeine daily.
+Most sources recommend that caffeine intake be limited to sometime between 2-4 pm and not exceed 400mg daily.
 Caffeine can make it difficult for some people to fall asleep if taken close to bedtime.
-It can delay the timing of your internal body clock, reducing your total sleep time.
+A review by the American Academy of Sleep Medicine found that it can delay your internal body clock, reducing your total sleep time.
 [8] If you're craving coffee, give decaffeinated coffee a try.

 Effects of Alcohol on Sleep